Click To Read More

 Entrance to the Wallace Monument includes free re-entry for a full 12 months which means you get to go back and experience the ever-changing list of events that are held throughout the year.

-On most days there are historical re-enactments of the conflicts between the English and the Scots, and actors can be seen walking around the grounds in full battle dress with mighty swords in hand.
+On most days there are historical re-enactments of the conflicts between the English and the Scots, with actors walking around the grounds in full battle dress with swords in hand.

-The National Wallace Monument itself comprises a winding staircase which leads up to three main rooms; the Hall of Arms, the Hall of Heroes and the Royal Chamber.
+The National Wallace Monument itself comprises a winding staircase which leads up to three main rooms; the Hall of Arms, the Hall of Heroes and the Royal Chamber, with each room featuring a different theme.
+The Hall of Arms concentrates on the story of the Wars of Independence and has displays showcasing the ancient weapons and armour that were used in battle over 700 years ago.

 Wallace Monument